castle/castle-ios/RELEASING.md

  1. Update the version in `Castle.m`, `Castle.podspec` and `README.md`.
  2. Update `github_file_prefix` in jazzy.yaml to point to the new release tag
- 3. Update documentation by running `jazzy` in the project root.
+ 3. Update documentation by running `scripts/generate_docs.sh` in the project root.
  4. Update the `CHANGELOG.md` for the impending release.
  5. `git commit -am "Prepare for release X.Y.Z."` (where X.Y.Z is the new version).
  6. `git tag -a X.Y.Z -m "Version X.Y.Z"` (where X.Y.Z is the new version).